Contribute to improving global health through cutting-edge research

 Other events from past years have included a special guest lecture on “The Books that Changed My Life” in celebration of Sant Jordi’s Day (St. George’s Day).

-The Master of Clinical Research: International Health track is open to candidates with undergraduate studies in health or life sciences or anthropology.
+- The Master of Applied Clinical Research: Global Health track is open to candidates with an undergraduate (Bachelor's) degree in health or life sciences.

 We also value:

-Interested candidates for the Master of Clinical Research: International Health track must complete the application form and attach the following documentation:
+Candidates interested in the Master of Applied Clinical Research: Global Health track should complete the application form and attach the following documents:

-- A letter of motivation explaining their interest in International / Global Health, including past or current experience (academic and/or professional) and highlighting specific areas of research interest.
+- A letter of motivation explaining their interest in global health, including past and present work experience, and highlighting areas of professional interest.

-Candidates who meet entry requirements will be invited to an admissions interview.
+Candidates who meet the admissions requirements will be invited to an interview.

 Global Health Scholarship Programme